-I promise myself that I won’t serve the same food for Munchkin several days straight.
-Having said that, I think meatballs are great to stock up in the freezer; they freeze well, taste good, and are perfect when I want to add some meat to Munchkin’s diet.
+I promised myself that I won’t serve the same food for Munchkin several days straight.
+Having said that, I think meatballs are great to stock up in the freezer; they freeze well, taste good, and are perfect when I want to add some meat to my kids’ meals.

 Beef Meatballs With Korean Flavors

-Soy sauce and honey marinated meatballs with broccoli.
+Soy sauce and honey marinated meatballs.
 Great to stock up in the freezer for easy lunch and dinner.

 - 1 cup panko breadcrumbs